MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

-# "The Archbishop", a brachiosaurid sauropod from the Tendaguru Formation (Latest Jurassic) of Tanzania, Africa.
+# "The Archbishop", a new sauropod from the Tendaguru Formation (Latest Jurassic) of Tanzania, Africa.

 Mike Taylor.
 Department of Earth Sciences,